 Yogurt: it’s what’s for breakfast.
 And lunch.
 And supper.

 The Kiddo has a nearly unholy love for yogurt.
-It is his fail safe, will-eat-anytime food even when he won’t eat anything else.
+It is his failsafe, will-eat-anytime food even when he won’t eat anything else.
 I make it myself for two reasons:

 1. It’s SO much cheaper.
 A quart of organic milk to make my own yogurt costs me $1.50.
 A quart of organic yogurt in the store costs me $3.59 (and the YoBaby packs are even more expensive than that).